Fraunhofer-AISEC/trusted-connector/ids-webconsole/src/main/resources/www/README.md

 ```

 # Development
-Run `ng serve` for a development server.
+Run `npm run start` for a development server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-To bundle the website for production mode, use `ng build --prod --env=prod`.
+To bundle the website for production mode, use `npm run bundle`.
 The final bundle can be found in `dist`.

 # Run (docker)
 ```